-While a deductible and a SIR serve similar purposes, they have some key differences.
+While deductibles and SIRs serve similar purposes, they have some key differences.
 These are outlined below.

 When included in a liability policy, a deductible usually applies to damages only.
 The insurer handles your defense and pays all claims expenses.
 These expenses are not subject to the deductible.
 In the example described above, suppose that your liability insurer pays $50,000 in legal expenses to settle your property damage claim.
 The legal expenses will not be included in the deductible.
 Your insurer pays them as Supplementary Payments in addition to the $495,000 in damages.

-Unlike a deductible, a self-insured retention does not reduce your limit of insurance.
-Once your SIR has been satisfied the entire limit is available to cover claims.
-SIRs are often found in errors and omissions (professional liability) policies.
+Another key difference between an SIR and a deductible is that the former does not reduce your limit of insurance.
+When your retention has been satisfied, the entire limit is available to cover claims.

-In the previous example, suppose that your general liability policy includes a $5,000 SIR instead of a deductible on property damage claims.
-Your policy limit and the amount of the claim are the same as above.
-In this case, you will pay the first $5,000 in damages (your SIR) and your insurer will pay the remaining $500,000 (the policy limit).
+For example, in the electrical contracting scenario described above suppose that your general liability policy includes a $5,000 SIR instead of a deductible on property damage claims.
+Your policy limit and the amount of the claim are the same.
+In this case, you will pay the first $5,000 in damages (your SIR) out of pocket and your insurer will pay the remaining $500,000 (the policy limit).
 The SIR does not reduce your limit.

 Terminology Not Exact

-The terms deductible and self-insured retention are not always used in a consistent manner.
-A policy may contain a "deductible" that acts like a SIR.
+The terms deductible and self-insured retention are not always used consistently.
+A policy may contain a "deductible" that acts like an SIR.
 The reverse is also true.
 Thus, it's important to read your policy carefully.
 If you don't understand how a deductible or SIR affect your coverage, ask your agent or broker for assistance.